Research and reports

 If items have been handled extensively, they should be kept in a separate room for 72 hours before they go back to the shop.

 This guidance covers deliveries, too.
 The government says the frequency of deliveries should be minimised so you’re handling goods less often.
-Make sure drivers are observing social distancing.

 It’s important to pay extra attention to workforce management, if you have employees.

 This might involve coordinating shift work, minimising unnecessary travel for work, and keeping a close eye on deliveries to make sure that social distancing is taking place.

 Ongoing communication is key here – employees need to understand all the coronavirus-secure measures and preventions you’ve put in place.
 You could also start talking to your staff about the importance of mental health and wellbeing in uncertain times.